 Post No. of posts 1.
-SpecialTeacher (TGT) (1:10 (families) (Twovisit a week per family for 2 hours and 3 families per day) 2 2.
-For each additional Unit of 10 families - Special Teacher / (TGT) (Two visits a week per family for 2 hours and 3 families per day) 1 3.
+Special Teacher (TGT) (1:10 (families) (Two visit a week per family for 2 hours and 3 families per day) 2 2.
+For each additional Unit of 10 families - Special Teacher / (TGT) (Two 1 visits a week per family for 2 hours and 3 families per day) 3.
 Conveyance for home visits ( Maximum upto 20% of honorarium) 10% of honorarium

 - 1. Under the head of contingency expenses such as postage, transport, telephone, stationery, medicines, office expenses, electricity, water charges, routine repairs to building, CCTVs, Bio metric attendance system, equipments and their maintenance etc would be covered. - 2.
 The special education teachers appointed should be qualified and have RCI registration in the disability area.
 At least one teacher out of two should have special qualification in ID/CP/MD. - 3.
-At the time of visiting the beneficiaries, the signature of parents/guardian must be taken along with mobile number of the same. - 4.
-Conduction of Social Audit through the Local Project Committee and submission of its report should be done annually.
+At the time of visiting the beneficiaries, the signature of parents/guardian must be taken along with mobile number of the same.